 Gameplay-wise, Firefighter VR+Touch brings in some new elements while abandoning old ones.
 You can now set almost everything on fire, including other characters.
 There’s an oxygen mechanic instead of health, which drains constantly and drains faster in fires or while moving.
 On the other hand, the conversation system is gone, as are most of the combat mechanics.
 Overall, the game is more focused on using fire in various ways rather than being a hybrid FPS like the first game.

 Originally, I was going to pass the game off as a bad firefighter simulation and then flip everything on the player’s head, much like the previous game.
-After some testing, I decided that wasn’t going to work very well and I’m reworking it to lay all the cards on the table from the outset.
+After some testing, I decided that wasn’t going to work very well and I’ve reworked it to lay all the cards on the table from the outset.